PanKbase/PanKbase-data-library-scripts/README.md

 ## Overview

-R-based Jupyter notebook that provides examples of extracting, cleaning, and visualizing metadata and data from the data library in PanKbase.
-This notebook also provides examples of handling complex API interactions to derive insights from data across human donor demographics, biosample characteristics, experimental assays, and downstream analysis sets.
+This repository provides R-based Jupyter notebooks with examples of extracting, cleaning, and visualizing metadata and data from the data library in PanKbase.
+The notebooks also provide examples of handling complex API interactions to derive insights from data across human donor demographics, biosample characteristics, experimental assays, and downstream analysis sets.

 ## Key Features